dandisy/adaptive-software-engineering/Adaptive Software Engineering.md

 - Spring Microservices in Action
 - Learning Microservices with Spring Boot
 - API Management
-- Architecting for Scale -- High Availability for Your Growing Applications
+- Architecting for Scale: High Availability for Your Growing Applications
 - Microservice Architecture  Aligning Principles, Practices, and Culture
-- Building Microservices -- Designing Fine-Grained Systems
+- Building Microservices: Designing Fine-Grained Systems
-- Microservices for the Enterprise -- Designing, Developing, and Deploying
+- Microservices for the Enterprise: Designing, Developing, and Deploying
-- Microservices Patterns -- WITH EXAMPLES IN JAVA
+- Microservices Patterns: WITH EXAMPLES IN JAVA
-- Microservice Patterns and Best Practices -- Explore patterns like CQRS and event sourcing to create scalable, maintainable, and testable microservices
+- Microservice Patterns and Best Practices: Explore patterns like CQRS and event sourcing to create scalable, maintainable, and testable microservices
+- Building Digital Experience Platforms: A Guide to Developing Next-Generation Enterprise Applications

 >